Travel guide

 The traditional alternative has been to buy a physical SIM upon arrival.
 At airports like Frankfurt or Munich, you'll find Vodafone, Telekom, or O2 stores, but prices are usually higher than online, and the process can take between 30 minutes and an hour to queue, explain what you need (hopefully they speak English or Spanish), activate the line, and configure your phone.
 If you arrive on a Sunday or a holiday, many stores are closed.

 The eSIM eliminates all these problems.
-You buy it online before traveling, install it on your phone with Wi-Fi (at home, at the airport before boarding, anywhere), and it activates automatically when you land in Germany.
-There's no need to change physical chips, you don't lose your original SIM, and you can keep your WhatsApp number active while using eSIM data.
-It's especially useful if you're going to move between cities: Berlin, Munich, Hamburg, Cologne, all are covered with the same plan.
+You buy it online before you travel, install it on your phone with Wi-Fi (at home, at the airport before boarding, wherever), and it activates automatically when you land in Germany.
+You don't have to change physical chips, you don't lose your original SIM, and you can keep your WhatsApp number active while using data from the eSIM.
+It's especially useful if you're moving between cities: Berlin, Munich, Hamburg, Cologne, all are covered with the same plan.

 How many GB you really need